saldel/Raspberry-Pi-Translation-Guide/README.md

 We use a translation platform called [Crowdin](https://crowdin.com/).
 It is free to use and is quite simple.
 Please watch or read the following tutorials to understand how to use Crowdin:

+* How to set up a Crowdin account ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin%20account.md) or watch)
 * How to use Crowdin ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#how-to-use-crowdin) or watch)
-* Post-editing in Crowdin ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#translating-files-machine-translation-for-translators) or watch)
+* Post-editing machine translation ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#translating-files-machine-translation-for-translators) or watch)
-* Reviewing in Crowdin ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#reviewing-files-for-reviewers) or watch)
+* Reviewing translations completed by others ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#reviewing-files-for-reviewers) or watch)

 ### What else you'll need

-Apart from Crowdin, we also use few other tools to help us manage the different translations tasks (Jira), and to communicate with each other (Slack).
+Apart from Crowdin, we also use few other tools to help us manage the different translations tasks (Google Sheets), and to communicate with each other (Slack).
 Please watch or read the following tutorials to understand how we use these tools:

 * Pi Translation Workspace on Slack (read or watch)
-* Pi Translation Task Manager in Jira (read or watch)
+* Pi Translation Task Manager in Google Sheets - [read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Task%20Manager.md) or [watch]().

 ### Where to start

 To start translating, you will need to set up a Crowdin account and join our Slack workspace and Jira task manager.
 Once that's done, you can start your first task:

-1. Go to the Task Manager and choose a task to post-edit, review or test - see the tutorial.
+1. Go to the Task Manager and choose a task to post-edit, review or test.

-2. Go to Crowdin and begin with translating the project code - see the tutorial.
+2. Go to Crowdin and begin with translating the project code (read or watch a tutorial).

-3. When code is translated, you can translate the YML file, the markdown files, the graphic files and GIFs - see the tutorial.
+3. When code is translated, you can translate the `yml` file, the `md` files, the `png` files and `gif` files (read or watch a tutorial).

-You can also watch or read **Pi Translation in three easy steps** and **X top tips for Pi Translators**
+You can also watch or read our tutorial **Pi Translation in three easy steps**.

 ### Questions